open-ephys/next-gen-system/doc/whitepaper_extended/README.md

 We have built a prototype system based on parts of these specifications that delivers full use of the PCIe bus (12 Gbps throughput currently, up to 100 Gbps with other FPGA boards).
-This provides adequate bandwidth for greater 10,000 channels sampled at 30 kHz, and low latency of less than 100 μs round trip between the host PC's main RAM allowing high level languages and libraries to be used for closed-loop experiments.
+This provides adequate bandwidth for above 10,000 channels sampled at 30 kHz, and low latency of less than 100 μs round trip between the host PC's main RAM allowing high level languages and libraries to be used for closed-loop experiments.
 The same system potentially could also be